-Threats and Violence Categories
+Threats and Violence categories

 In addition to helping identify students at risk of suicide or self-harm, Beacon Core and Beacon 24/7 plans now include automated detections for four new Threats and Violence categories in searches: Bullying, Guns and Bombs, Violent Acts, and Historical Acts.
-With these new categories, Beacon is able to identify students who are at risk of harm to themselves or to others.
+With these new categories, Beacon is able to identify students who are at risk of harm to themselves or others.

-More Updates to GoGuardian Beacon in 2021
+More updates to GoGuardian Beacon in 2021

 In addition to the latest features mentioned above, this year’s updates also include easy reporting, notes, and feedback: